We asked some professionals for some tips on how to create a really great portfolio site, and this is what they told us:

 The page that visitors see first should be your Homepage.
 If you want this to be one of your categories, make sure you name it with the name of that category (and of course make sure that it is your strongest category).
 If you want users to land on a more generic page with some text, then call the page Home.

-For the other pages, make sure these are correctly labelled with the appropriate categories so that your users can easily find their way around.
+For the other pages, make sure these are correctly labeled with the appropriate categories so that your users can easily find their way around.

 8. Include an About page